TurakhiaLab/panman/docs/index.md

 ```

 #### Multiple Sequence Alignment (MSA) extract
-Extract MSA of sequences for each PanMAT (with pseduo-root coordinates) in a PanMAN in a FASTA format.
+Extract MSA of sequences for each PanMAT (with pseudo-root  coordinates) in a PanMAN in a FASTA format.

 * Usage syntax
 ```bash